reikiko/reikiko/README.md

 - 👋 Hi, I’m Kiko Reiki
-- 👀 I’m interested in UI/UX, Web Development, also Data Analysis
+- 👀 I’m interested in Web Development, also Data Analysis
-- 🌱 I’m currently working as Frontend Developer
+- 💻 I’m currently working as Frontend Developer at Bank BJB Syariah
 - 📫 How to reach me : muhammad.mk901@gmail.com

 <!---